xopxe/micro_rosso_platformio/README.md

 source ~/microros_ws/install/local_setup.bash
 ```

-Once micro-ros is installed, when using serial transport to communicate with the microcontroller you can run it as follows:
+Once micro-ros is installed, when using serial transport to communicate with the microcontroller, you can run it as follows:

 ```sh
 ros2 run micro_ros_agent micro_ros_agent serial --dev /dev/ttyUSB0